retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/export.md

 default: `no`

 Export JabRef-specific fields: timestamps, and groups for each collection and item is part of.
-Note that format `4` will disable caching in exports, which is really undesirable specifically for auto-exports.
+Note that this format will disable caching in exports, which is really undesirable specifically for auto-exports.

 Options:

 * no
 * for JabRef 3
 * for JabRef 4
+* for JabRef 5

 ### Miscellaneous